odoo/owl/doc/miscellaneous/why_owl.md

 flaw: it is not really optional.
 There is actually a way to opt out of the reactivity system by freezing the state, but then, it is freezed.

-And there certainly are situations where we need a state, which is not readonly, and not observed.
+And there certainly are situations where we need a state, which is not read-only, and not observed.
 For example, imagine a spreadsheet component.
-It may have a very large internal state, and it knows exactly when it needs to be rendered (basically, whenever the user perform some action).
+It may have a very large internal state, and it knows exactly when it needs to be rendered (basically, whenever the user performs some action).
 Then, observing its state is a net performance loss, both for the CPU and the memory.

 ## Concurrency

-Many applications are happy to simply display a spinner whenever a new asynchronous action is performed, but Odoo want a different user experience: most asynchronous state changes are not displayed until ready.
+Many applications are happy to simply display a spinner whenever a new asynchronous action is performed, but Odoo wants a different user experience: most asynchronous state changes are not displayed until ready.
 This is sometimes called a concurrent
 mode: the UI is rendered in memory, and displayed only when it is ready (and only if it has not been cancelled by subsequent user actions).